-Many kinds of people look at your credit report, like landlords, employers, and loan officers.
-That’s why having poor credit could make things like renting or buying a home, getting a job, or receiving good interest rates on loans more difficult or expensive.
+Many people, like landlords, employers, and loan officers, look at your credit report.
+That's why having poor credit could make things like renting or buying a home, getting a job, or receiving reasonable interest rates on loans more difficult or expensive.

-It can seem tricky at first to build good credit, but believe us, you can do it.
+It can initially seem tricky to build good credit but believe us; you can do it.
 Check out these tips to better understand, handle, and improve your credit.

 - Always pay every bill on time, even if it's only the minimum due.